FHeilmann/klipper/PD-INSTALL.md

 | 8     | TX      |
 | 10    | RX      |

    !!!!
-IMPORTANT: Do not connect your PanelDue's communication pins to anything over than 3.3V or you can cause permanent damage. !!!!!!
+IMPORTANT: Do not connect your PanelDue's communication pins to anything other than 3.3V or you can cause permanent damage. !!!!!!

    A genuine PanelDue uses the follow wire color coding: